About trisomy 18 or Edwards syndrome

 - difficulty with seeing, hearing and feeding.

 Most babies born with trisomy 18 don’t live beyond the first weeks of life.
-A small percentage survive their first year and beyond.
+A few survive their first year and beyond.

-For normal human development, we need 46 chromosomes (23 pairs carrying genetic material from each parent) in all of the cells in our bodies.
-Chromosomal abnormalities are when there are missing or extra chromosomes or changes in the structure or arrangement of the chromosomes.
+For typical human development, we need 46 chromosomes (23 pairs carrying genetic material from each parent) in all of the cells in our bodies.
+Chromosomal anomalies are when there are missing or extra chromosomes or changes in the structure or arrangement of the chromosomes.

 Diagnosis of trisomy 18

-You can have tests during pregnancy to help you find out whether your baby has trisomy 18.
+You can have tests during pregnancy to help you find out whether your baby has trisomy 18, or Edwards syndrome.

 Screening tests give you information about how likely it is that your baby has trisomy 18, but these tests don’t give you a definite answer.
-Examples of screening tests include:
+Examples of screening tests include the following:

 Depending on the results of screening tests, you might want to have diagnostic testing.
 Diagnostic testing can tell you definitely whether your baby has trisomy 18.